BrandonLWhite/pytest-mypy-runner/README.md

 unused import.

 ## Configuration
-The nearest `pyproject.toml` file will be used to configured mypy, traversing upward from the folder where test_mypy.py resides.
+The nearest `pyproject.toml` file will be used to configure mypy, traversing upward from the folder where test_mypy.py resides.
 Add any custom configuration to the `[tool.mypy]` section.